Chart Color Schemes

 Murarrie displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Murarrie's dwellings, as per the latest Census, were 68.8% houses and 31.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Murarrie was 19.9%, with mortgaged dwellings at 42.9% and rented ones at 37.2%.
-The median monthly mortgage repayment in the area was $2,167, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure was recorded at $450, compared to Brisbane metro's $380.
-Nationally, Murarrie's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Murarrie's dwelling structures, as per the latest Census, consisted of 68.8% houses and 31.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Murarrie was at 19.9%, with mortgaged dwellings at 42.9% and rented ones at 37.2%.
+The median monthly mortgage repayment in the area was $2,167, compared to Brisbane metro's $1,863.
+The median weekly rent figure was $450, while Brisbane metro's was $380.
+Nationally, Murarrie's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing